 Allows constraint to break during simulation.
 Disabled for the Motor constraint.
 This can be used to simulate destruction.

 Impulse strength that needs to be reached before the constraint breaks.

 By using limits you can constrain objects even more by specifying a translation/rotation range on/around respectively one axis (see below for each one individually).
 To lock one axis, set both limits to 0.

 Second object to be constrained.

-Allows to make constraints stronger (more iterations) or weaker (less iterations) than specified in the rigid body world.
+Allows making constraints stronger (more iterations) or weaker (less iterations) than specified in the rigid body world.